 [Tree Run Field] Air Screen Rose

-Yamaboku Wild Snow Park is located in a corner of Shiga Kogen UNESCO Ecopark, on the southern slope of Mt.
-Kasagatake, at an elevation of 2,076m.
-The slopes are at an altitude of 1,500m to 1,700m, so they are covered in light, natural powder snow, and 70% of the slopes are ungroomed, making it a ski resort perfect for powder lovers.
+Yamaboku Wild Snow Park is located on the southern slope of Mt.
+Kasagatake, at an altitude of 2,076m, within the Shiga Kogen UNESCO Eco-Park.
+With slopes ranging from 1,500m to 1,700m in altitude, it boasts light, natural powder snow, and 70% of the slopes are ungroomed, making it an irresistible ski resort for powder lovers.

 The Takochi Tour Course is scheduled to be open from 10:00 AM to 2:00 PM on Saturdays, Sundays, and holidays from January 10, 2026 (Saturday) to February 23, 2026 (National Holiday).
 In addition to the lift fee, to ski on the Takochi Tour Course, you will need to submit a mountain entry form and pay a contribution (3,000 yen per person).